 About authentication

-Before you can use Auggie, you will need to login to create a session token that can be used by Auggie in both interactive and automation modes.Augment authentication tokens are secrets and should be protected with the same level of security you’d use for any sensitive credential.
+Before you can use Auggie, you will need to login to create an authentication session that can be used by Auggie in both interactive and automation modes.Augment authentication tokens are secrets and should be protected with the same level of security you’d use for any sensitive credential.
 Tokens are tied to the user who logged in, not to your team or enterprise account, so each user has a unique augment token.

 Logging in